nextauthjs/next-auth/docs/docs/getting-started/upgrade-to-v5.md

 ### Edge compatibility

-NextAuth.js supports to session strategies.
-When you are using an adapter, you can choose to save the session data into a database.
-Unless your database and it's adapter is compatible with the Edge runtime/infrastructure, you will not be able to use a "database" session strategy.

 :::note
 If you are using a sufficiently fast and Edge-compatible database ORM/library, you can ignore this section.
 :::

+NextAuth.js supports two session strategies.
+When you are using an adapter, you can choose to save the session data into a database.
+Unless your database and it's adapter is compatible with the Edge runtime/infrastructure, you will not be able to use a "database" session strategy.

 Most adapters rely on an ORM/library that is not yet compatible with the Edge runtime.
 So here is how you can work around it: